 Our Education Department in collaboration with ODU teleworking students has developed a NEW series of free, easily downloadable activities inspired by our unique collection for parents and educators to utilize.
 We welcome your feedback and encourage you to post outcomes with #BarryArtMuseum

-The illustrations in this coloring book were created by our Education Department and ODU Art Education major Jessica Hayes so that children and adults alike can bring a little piece of the Barry Art Museum Collection home with them.
-Use your medium of choice: crayons, colored pencils or paints to transform the dolls to your own works of art!
+The illustrations in these coloring books were created by our Education Department and ODU Art Education major Jessica Hayes so that children and adults alike can bring a little piece of the Barry Art Museum Collection home with them.
+Use your medium of choice: crayons, colored pencils or paints to transform the pages into your own works of art!

 Barry Art Museum Internship Program